 In 2011, the Company acquired the Kristalose trademark and FDA registration from Mylan Inc. The agreement requires the Company to make future quarterly payments over a seven-year period equal to a percentage of Kristalose net sales.
-The payments are being treated as consideration for the assets acquired, and are being capitalized and amortized over the remaining expected useful life of the acquired asset, currently the term of the agreement, 15 years.
-During 2013, the Company paid \$0.8 million to Mylan in quarterly Kristalose payments.
+The payments are being treated as consideration for the assets acquired and are being capitalized and amortized over the remaining expected useful life of the acquired asset, currently the remaining term of the 15 year agreement.
+During 2014 and 2013, the Company paid \$1.3 million and \$0.8 million, respectively, to Mylan Inc. in Kristalose payments.

-During 2013, the Company recorded an additional \$2.1 million in intangible assets for capitalized patent costs, including amounts incurred in the protection of the Company's intellectual property.
+During 2014 and 2013, the Company recorded an additional \$3.3 million and \$2.1 million, respectively, in intangible assets for capitalized patent costs, including amounts incurred in the protection of the Company's intellectual property.
+These costs will be amortized over the remaining expected useful life of the associated patents.

-Amortization expense related to product and license rights, trademarks and patents was \$0.9 million, \$0.5 million and \$0.7 million in 2013, 2012 and 2011, and is expected to be approximately \$1.2 million in each of the years 2014 through 2018.
+Amortization expense related to product and license rights, trademarks and patents was \$1.6 million, \$0.9 million and \$0.5 million during 2014, 2013 and 2012, respectively.
+The expected amortization expense for the Company's current balance of intangible assets are as follows: